glouppe/info8006-introduction-to-ai/lecture5.md

 How to handle uncertainty?
 - A purely logical approach either:
-    - risks falsehood (because of ignorance about the world or laziness in the model), or
+    - risks falsehood, or
     - leads to conclusions that are too weak for decision making.
 - **Probabilistic reasoning** provides a framework for managing our knowledge and beliefs.

+???

+Falsehood: because of ignorance about the world or laziness in the model.

+Weak conclusions: remember the Wumpus example.

 ---